Redeemer University has developed a number of opportunities for off-campus study.

 Council for Christian Colleges and Universities Off-Campus Programs

-Redeemer University College is a member of the Council for Christian Colleges and Universities (CCCU).
+Redeemer University is a member of the Council for Christian Colleges and Universities (CCCU).
 The following off-campus programs provide a diversity of study abroad options for Redeemer students.
 For more information on the following programs, visit the CCCU’s website.

 American Studies Program in Washington, D.C.

 A one-term seminar/internship for upper-level students in most majors who wish to explore current domestic and international issues with Washington professionals while gaining on-the-job experience.
 More information is available on the CCCU’s American Studies webpage.